digimakergo/doc/index.md

 ### Tutorials & articles

-Content model
  - [Content model explained & how to configure](tutorial/content-model)

-Website templates
- - How to configure template overrides
+ - How to develop website
- - How to add template functions & filters
+ - How to develop rest api
- - How to develop templates
+ - How to use client library(digimaker-ui)

-Server side
  - How to develop content handler
- - How to develop fieldtype
+ - How to extend fieldtype

-Web app
- - How to use client library(digimaker-ui)

-Misc
  - How to use online log/debug tool
  - Authorization explained